Jose2610/AGproject/README.md

 ## Final Remarks

-Overall, I had quite a lot of fun learning to use React Native again after some time, and after using React for side projects and testing new ideas, it was a lot easier to use React Native than before in university.
+Overall, I had quite a lot of fun learning how to use React Native again after some time, and after using React for side projects and testing new ideas, it was a lot easier to use React Native than before in university.
 There can always be improvements, especially on the issues I specified and some of the design choices I made, but I'm quite happy with what I was able to accomplish in this coding project.

 ## Installation Guide/Running the Application